open-component-model/ocm/docs/reference/ocm_add_resource-configuration.md

   - **<code>values</code>** *map[string]any*

-    This OPTIONAL property describes an additioanl value binding for the template processing.
-It will be available under the node <code>values</code>.
+    This OPTIONAL property describes an additional value binding for the template processing.
+It will be available under the node <code>inputvalues</code>.

   - **<code>libraries</code>** *[]string*

     This OPTIONAL property describes a list of spiff libraries to include in template processing.

+  The variable settigs from the command line are available as binding, also.
+They are provided under the node
+  <code>values</code>.

   Options used to configure fields: <code>--inputLibraries</code>, <code>--inputValues</code>, <code>--inputPath</code>, <code>--inputMediatype</code>, <code>--inputCompress</code>